 beds, wheelchairs, stretchers

 digital wheelchair scale and bed scale

-Direct reordering and stocking of supplies and medications.
+Directs reordering and stocking of supplies and medications.

 PHYSICAL DEMANDS AND ENVIRONMENTAL CONDITIONS

 Medium work with frequent lifting.
 Manual patient transfer or reposition which does not exceed the equivalent of 35 pounds of force to lift, push or pull.
 Requires sufficient strength to produce 50 pounds of force to push a wheelchair with a 300-pound individual on level surfaces.
 Constant walking with maximum duration of up 30 minutes sustained walking on tile, carpet and other surfaces.
-Frequent standing with sustained periods of up to 1 hour on tile, carpet, and shower surfaces.
-Frequent sitting with sustained periods of up to 1 hour.
+Must tolerate frequent standing with sustained periods of up to 1 hour on tile, carpet, and shower surfaces.
+Must tolerate frequent sitting with sustained periods of up to 1 hour.
 Frequent reaching with both arms at low, waist, and high levels.
 Frequent grasping of both hands for transfers and repositioning requiring normal grip strength based on national averages.
 Frequent stooping, bending, and twisting are required for patient care.
 Constant near visual acuity to evaluate and monitor patients.
 Ordinary hearing and speaking skills.
 May be exposed to biohazardous materials.

 Background checking is conducted on applicants for this position with the agencies as required by Nebraska State regulations, in addition to any other agencies as determined by Madonna.
 Applicants must sign authorization forms (when required by the agency) to release information to Madonna.